 Why do you drink bottled water?
 Hmm?
 Cause … you don’t like the taste of chlorine and maybe you think it’s bad for your body’s plumbing system?
 Did you know your body absorbs more chlorine during a daily shower through your skin than from drinking a few glasses of unfiltered water every day?

 What if you could get clear clean water through your plumbing system just like filtered spring bottled drinking water, but a whole lot cheaper?
 You can!

 There is a whole house filter that filters out chlorine and 80,000 other contaminants.
 It filters 2.5 million gallons of water and lasts 10 years before the filter media has to be replaced.
 This is a huge health benefit for you and your family at less than 1/2 cent per gallon.
 How much do you pay for a gallon of filtered drinking water?
 60 cents a gallon at Walmart.
 Think about it, all your water filtered for bathing, clothes washing, drinking, etc. for less than 1/2 cent per gallon.

 But there are unmeasurable benefits and savings beyond that low cost per gallon.
 There’s something called Opportunity Cost.
 Look at the photo again.
 The whole house filter I’m talking about would also filter out all the stuff that caused the crusty corrosion inside this valve and ruined the mostly plastic cartridge.
 All your plumbing fixtures would last much, much longer before needing repairs or replacements.
 How much saving in time and money is that worth?

-This month only I’ll sell 5 filters only at my wholesale cost (about a $500 savings on what you can buy if for online).
-I would need to do an in home evaluation to determine where to locate the filter to determine an installation cost.
+This month only I’ll sell 5 filters only at my wholesale cost (about a $500 savings on what you can buy if online).
+I would need to do an in-home evaluation to determine where to locate the filter to determine an installation cost.